-Freeze Period The Tube-Ice® is frozen inside the stainless steel tubes in the freezer (2) by the direct application of refrigerant to the shell side (outside) of the tubes.
+Freeze Period.
+The Tube-Ice[®] is frozen inside the stainless steel tubes in the freezer (2) by the direct application of refrigerant to the shell side (outside) of the tubes.
 The ice is produced from constantly recirculating water during the freeze period.
 As the ice thickness increases, the freezer suction pressure decreases.
 At a set pressure, the freezer pressure switch initiates the harvest period.

-Harvest Period When the freezer pressure switch (56, FPS) contact closes, a control relay (CR) is energized.
+Harvest Period.
+When the freezer pressure switch (56, FPS) contact closes, a control relay (CR) is energized.
 The "CR" relay stops the water pump and starts the cutter motor.
 The "A" (liquid line) solenoid valve closes, the "D" (thaw gas) solenoid valve opens and the thaw timer (T) is energized.
+The defrost pressure switch (dps) will open and close the "D" valve to maintain the proper pressure to get the ice to release but not add unnecessary heat.
 As the ice releases and drops through the rotating cutter and onto the cutter disc, it is discharged through the side opening of the water tank.
 The harvest timer (T) is to be set for the time required to discharge all the ice plus 30 seconds longer (usually 2 1/2 minutes).